roman-milk/roman-milk.github.io/sex-cult-initiation-chaperone.md

  We turned away from the main concourse and moved down the shabby little corridor deeper into the bowels of the airport.
 Janie led our little group, her leash held firmly by Tom while Theresa directed her to turn this way or that by barking commands and occasionally swatting her across the ass with a riding crop.
 Janie squawked a couple of times at being struck but this always eliciting another swat for complaining so she generally kept quiet and followed direction.
 I brought up the rear, slumping along and feeling miserable.

  We reached a scratched and dented metal door bedecked with serious-looking signs in a foreign language.
 Theresa ordered Janie to halt as Tom fumbled a key out of his pocket and opened the door.
 We went down a small stair into a big noisy room where a couple dozen coarse, sweaty men manhandled luggage and freight between various mechanical methods of conveyance.
 The noise quickly fell off in expanding concentric circles as the men stopped their activity to stare at our strange little group.
-Report_Story #3